BLCM/bl3mods/Apocalyptech/loot_changes/better_loot/README.md

 * Sets the rarity weights to be improved, globally
 * Increases Eridium drop rates and quantities.
 * Guarantees specific legendary drops from nearly all the bosses which have unique drops.
-This has been updated through DLC5 (Designer's Cut).
+This has been updated through DLC6 (Director's Cut).
 * Unlocks Mayhem 4/Mayhem 6 drops for the named enemies as well.
 Not sure if this unlocks world Mayhem 4 drops or not, but you can use my Expanded Legendary Pools mod for that.